Iodate

 An iodate is the polyatomic anion with the formula IO3-.
 It is the most common form of iodine in nature, as it comprises the major iodine-containing ores.
 Iodate salts are often colorless.
 They are the salts of iodic acid.

 Structure

 Iodate is pyramidal in structure.
 The O–I–O angles range from 97° to 105°, somewhat smaller than the O–Cl–O angles in chlorate.

 Reactions

 Redox

 Iodate is one of several oxyanions of iodine, and has an oxidation number of +5.
 It participates in several redox reactions, such as the iodine clock reaction.
-Iodate show no tendency to disproportionate to periodate and iodide, in contrast to the situation for chlorate.
+Iodate shows no tendency to disproportionate to periodate and iodide, in contrast to the situation for chlorate.